 - We will use a variety of techniques and develop a fluid and dynamic approach that will promote confidence in your work.

 - You will learn through individual tuition, group critique, group discussions, by seeing other students’ work and by inspirational works of art.

 - The courses are a platform to discuss ideas, meet people with shared interest, learn about various artists, expand your mind and be engaged in a meditative activity, (some students even call it their therapy session...).

 We will be meeting on Zoom and you will mainly draw from observation in your own home.

 At the beginning of the lessons we will be having a short talk about the focus for that session followed by drawing.
 During the lesson you will show me your work and we will discuss it together.
-There will a tea break in the middle, have a little chit chat, and at the end of the session we will be looking at each other's works and have a group discussion and critique.
+At the end of the session we will be looking at each other's works and have a group discussion and critique.
 Finally, I will explain what we will be doing the following session.

 During drawing and painting time you will be on 'mute' and I will be putting music to unify us all.
 You will be able to 'un-mute' yourself when you want to speak with me.

 Recommended materials for adult students: pencils, rubber, sketchbook/ block of paper, fixative or hairspray , coloured pencils, watercolours or gouache.